Please read these booking conditions carefully, they form an important part of the contract for your holiday.

-When assessing whether tours or expeditions will operate we use information from our local offices in conjunction with advice from the British Foreign Office and other relevant government bodies.
+When assessing whether holidays or expeditions will operate we use information from our local offices in conjunction with advice from the British Foreign and Commonwealth Office and other relevant government bodies.
 It is your responsibility to acquaint yourself with the travel advice provided by these government bodies.
 Check the UK Government departments' website at https://www.gov.uk/browse/abroad for advice and the latest information about passports, travel and living abroad, including without limitation foreign travel advice to specific countries.

 We may from time to time contact you with marketing material in respect of our holiday divisions and our group companies.
 Our websites will assume you agree to e-communications when you make a booking.
 You may indicate your preference regarding receiving third party direct marketing material.

 You are entitled to a copy of your information held by us (for a fee of £10) once you have completed our Data Subject Access Request form.
 You have the right to ask in writing not to receive direct marketing material from us.
-Please send your written requests to Gullivers Sports Travel Limited trading as ICC Travel, Legal Department, TUI Travel House, Crawley Business Quarter, Fleming Way, Crawley, West Sussex RH10 9QL.
+Please send your written requests to Trek America Travel Limited trading as Trek America, Legal Department, TUI Travel House, Crawley Business Quarter, Fleming Way, Crawley, West Sussex RH10 9QL.